“For last year’s words belong to last year’s language

 “It is a shambles.
 If a victim is actually sat there coming to see their bit of justice being done, what on earth must they think when they see a crown prosecutor reading out the thing for the first time, or not even having the files?”

 I’ve said before that I recognise the invidious position that the DPP finds herself in.
-I don’t expect her to get to her feet and angrily boom that relentless budget cuts have kicked ten types of excrement out of the festering penniless corpse of the CPS, and that it’s a miracle some days that anyone gets prosecuted at all.
+I don’t expect her to get to her feet and angrily boom that relentless budget cuts have kicked the vital signs out of the CPS, and that it’s a miracle some days that anyone gets prosecuted at all.
 But, again as I’ve said, it is disappointing, to put it mildly, that the DPP continues to deny that any problem existed.

 The DPP’s retort to Davies recounting an occasion when he saw a prosecutor in court shuffling his papers as he struggled to find the right file was to point out that, ACTUALLY, one wouldn’t see papers being shuffled as mags’ cases are now all digital.
 So there.
 Zing.